 Nothing throws a spanner in the works of a romantic proposal like realising you don't like your engagement ring.
 Even just the thought of changing your engagement ring can send shivers down your spine.
 How do you tell your partner?
 How do you admit that to people?
 Is it even okay to change your engagement ring?

 With all these questions running around your poor brain, the first thing you need to do is take a breath.
 Relax.
 You're not the first person to google "I don't like my engagement ring" and you certainly won't be the last.
 What is important is that you're looking for answers and advice before you broach the topic with your partner.

 How you approach the issue of not liking your engagement ring is paramount to resolving it in the best way possible.
 That's where our guide comes in.
 With advice from jewellery experts on exchange and refund policies, as well as our take on how to deal with the situation, we've got you completely covered.

 From the wrong kind of stone to an impractical setting, there are plenty of reasons why people dislike their engagement rings and why, despite wanting to save their other half’s feelings, they feel compelled to speak out rather than wear a ring they don’t like for the rest of their lives.

-If you’ve found yourself in this situation, don’t panic, you’re not alone and we’re here to help you through this ring design dilemma.
-We’ll guide you through every step: from when to speak out, to how to discuss your feelings with your partner and the best way to move forward.
+Whether the stone isn't to your liking, the engagement ring doesn't fit you or you just simply hate the design, there are a number of ways to handle this situation and it's important to know all of your options before you act instinctively.
+We’ll guide you through every step, from when to speak out, to how to discuss your feelings with your partner and the best way to move forward.

 Deep breaths, everything is going to be just fine.